 "Opinions of leaders in the industry are particularly helpful . . . in determining the genericness of a term."
 Classic Foods Int'l Corp. v.
 Kettle Foods, Inc., 468 F. Supp.
 2d 1181, 1192 (C.D.
 Cal.
 2007) (citing 2 J. Thomas McCarthy, McCarthy on Trademarks & Unfair Competition § 12:13 (4th ed.
 2013)).
 The IEC, the world's leading membership organization for the electrosurgical industry, defines "Soft Coagulation" as a "type" of coagulation procedure.
 SUMF ¶ 32.
-The evidence is undisputed that the "Soft Coag" mode found on the electrosurgical generators of Erbe, Petitioner and more than a dozen other manufacturers, enables a surgeon to perform the soft coagulation procedure.
-SUMF ¶¶ 4-6,9 22-23, 26, 34, 36, 38.
-This is substantial evidence that Soft Coag is generic for a feature on electrosurgical generators that enables a surgeon to perform soft coagulation.
-See In re Noon Hour Food Prods., 2008 TTAB LEXIS 23, 5 (TTAB April 23, 2008) (genericness of BOND-OST for cheese shown by evidence that the USDA recognizes "bondost" as a type of cheese); In re LG Elecs., Inc., 2017 TTAB LEXIS 396, 15 (TTAB October 20, 2017) (relying on technology industry publications to find QLED generic).
+The evidence is undisputed that the "Soft Coag" mode on Erbe's electrosurgical generators, Petitioner and more than a dozen other manufacturers, enables a surgeon to perform the soft Coag is generic for a feature on electrosurgical generators that enables a surgeon to perform soft coagulation.
+See In re Noon Hour Food Prods., 2008 TTAB LEXIS 23, \5 (TTAB April 23, 2008) (genericness of BOND-OST for cheese shown by evidence that the USDA recognizes "bondost" as a type of cheese); In re LG Elecs., Inc., 2017 TTAB LEXIS 396, \15 (TTAB October 20, 2017) (relying on technology industry publications to find QLED generic).